 In this short article, we want to explain what polished cement floors are and eliminate any doubts about one of the most important materials in the field of industrial construction.

 What is polished cement?

-Polished cement is a finish based on the same composition as a mortar; it is made up of sand, cement, water, and fine stone particles.
-After being placed as a coating on the surface, it then goes through a polishing process.
+Polished cement is a finish based on the composition as a mortar; in other words, it is comprised of sand, cement, water and a fraction of stone particles.
+After being placed as a coating over the paving, it then receives a polishing process.

 Generally, polished cement is classified as an aesthetic coating, however, it is an additional layer that provides greater protection, durability, and resistance to traditional flooring.

 This finish needs to be polished to achieve aesthetic standards related to gloss and uniformity.
 However, another purpose for polishing the surface is to close the microscopic pores, making it impermeable.

 Difference between polished cement and microcement